allendecodemtl/Udemy_Java/Notes.md

 ## **this() vs super()**
 >- Use **this()** to call a constructor from another overloaded constructor in the same class
 >- The call to **this()** can be used only in a constructor and must be the first statement in the constructor.
-It's used with constructor chaining (when one constructor calls another constructor) and helps to reduce duplciated code
+It's used with constructor chaining (when one constructor calls another constructor) and helps to reduce duplicated code
 >- Only way to call a parent constructor is by calling **super()**
 >- Java compiler puts a default call to **super()** if we don't add it, and it is always the no-args **super** which is inserted by compiler (constructor without arguments)
 >- Even **abstract classes** hav constructors, although can never instantiate using the new keyword